bbauska/meta-react-basics/README.md

 Based on changes happening inside our React app, it injects those updates in that same div of index HTML.

-You\'ll find out more about how this works later on in the course.
+You&apos;ll find out more about how this works later on in the course.

-Finally, let\'s explore the contents of the SRC or source folder.
+Finally, let&apos;s explore the contents of the SRC or source folder.

 This folder contains all the essential component files required to ensure that a React app functions.